microsoft/byoeb/README.md

 - `processing/translate_language_prompt.py`: Translate the chose language question during onboarding.
 - `processing/generate_audio_onboarding.py`: Onboarding Audio messages are saved.

+# Assumptions
+- Every response to the user query needs to be verified (and if needed, edited) by the expert.
+- The output response depends on the GPT model used (specify appropriate key details in `keys.env`), and the `USER_PROMPT` specified in `config.yaml`.

 # Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us